Arnav-Kumar1/The-Track-Fitness-Club/README.md

 # need more ??

-To get a graphical representation of the business and an overall idea about the analysis, refer to the ppt called "track case study.ppt" in the repo.
+To get a graphical representation of the business data and an overall idea about the analysis, refer to the ppt called "track case study.ppt" in the repo.

 To gain an indepth understanding of the 3 code files, take a look at "The Track Fitness Club Case Memo - 3" inside the case study folder in the repo.
 Before running any of the code files make sure the 3 files inside the "clean data" folder are in the same directory as the code files.